docelic/amber-introduction/README.md

 Another, more professional way to do it is via standalone REPL-like script tools [cry](https://github.com/elorest/cry) and [icr](https://github.com/crystal-community/icr). `cry` began as an experiment and a predecessor to `amber x`, but now offers additional functionality such as repeatedly editing and running the script if `cry -r` is invoked.

-In any case, running a script "in application context" simply means requiring `config/application.cr` (or more generally, `config/**`), Therefore, be sure to list all your requires in `config/application.cr` so that everything works as expected.
+In any case, running a script "in application context" simply means requiring `config/application.cr` (and through it, `config/**`), Therefore, be sure to list all your requires in `config/application.cr` so that everything works as expected.

 # File Structure

 So, at this point you might be wanting to know what's placed where in an Amber application.
 The default structure looks like this:

 ```
-./spec                     - Tests (named *_spec.cr)
-./config                   - All configuration
+./config/                  - All configuration
 ./config/application.cr    - Main configuration file
 ./config/routes.cr         - All routes
-./config/environments      - Environment-specific YAML configurations
+./config/environments/     - Environment-specific YAML configurations
-./config/webpack           - Webpack (asset bundler) configuration
+./config/webpack/          - Webpack (asset bundler) configuration
-./config/initializers      - Initializers
+./config/initializers/     - Initializers
-./db/migrations            - All DB migration files (created with 'amber g migration ...')
+./db/migrations/           - All DB migration files (created with 'amber g migration ...')
+./public/                  - The "public" directory for static files
+./public/dist/             - Directory inside "public" for generated files and bundles
+./public/dist/images/
-./src                      - Main source directory, with <app_name>.cr being the main/entry file
+./src/                     - Main source directory, with <app_name>.cr being the main/entry file
-./src/controllers          - All controllers
+./src/controllers/         - All controllers
-./src/models               - All models
+./src/models/              - All models
-./src/views                - All views
+./src/views/               - All views
-./src/views/layouts        - All layouts
+./src/views/layouts/       - All layouts
-./src/views/home           - Views for HomeController (path "/")
+./src/views/home/          - Views for HomeController (path "/")
-./src/assets               - Static assets which will be bundled and placed into ./public/dist/
+./src/assets/              - Static assets which will be bundled and placed into ./public/dist/
-./src/assets/stylesheets
-./src/assets/fonts
-./src/assets/images
-./src/assets/javascripts
-./public                   - The "public" directory for static files
-./public/dist              - Directory inside "public" for generated files and bundles
-./public/dist/images
+./src/assets/stylesheets/
+./src/assets/fonts/
+./src/assets/images/
+./src/assets/javascripts/
+./spec/                    - Tests (named *_spec.cr)
 ```

 I prefer to have some of these directories accessible directly in the root directory of the application and to have the config directory named `etc`, so I run: